 Exempt salaried employees may be paid once a month, on or before the 26th day of the month during which work was performed if the entire month’s salary is paid at that time.6

-Additionally, some employees who are covered by a collective bargaining agreement may have different pay arrangements.7
+Additionally, some employees who are covered by a collective bargaining agreement may have different payment arrangements.7

-When an employee is fired or terminated, the employee’s final unpaid wages must be paid immediately upon time of termination.
+When an employee is fired or terminated, the employee’s final unpaid wages must be paid immediately at the time of termination.
 This includes employees who are fired or laid off for cause, or for no reason at all.

 An employee’s final payment includes unpaid wages, as well as any unused vacation or paid time off accumulated by the employee.
 Although employers are not required to provide paid vacation, those who do must treat it like wages.10 (See more in our article on California vacation pay laws, including caps, “paid time off” policies that include sick days, and “use it or lose it” policies.)